HugoSalt/hugosalt.github.io/process_book/process_book.md

 In terms of color, we've picked some from [this site](http://swisscolors.net/) and we exposed them in [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) to remain coherent through the whole visualization.

-Overall we want to convey a "magazine" feeling, we even added some effect like very subtle paper grain to try even more emphasis this aspect.
+Overall we wanted to convey a "magazine" feeling, we even added some effect like very subtle paper grain to try even more emphasis this aspect.

 # Initial Layout Mockup